 If you want to see the full build, check it out here – Isuzu Dmax build for touring Australia

-It's done 28,000km, and asides from the replacement turbo and an annoying transfer case leak, I've had no issues.
-A large part of that was a 3 month trip through the Kimberley and Northern Territory, which you can read about here - 3 months with a camper trailer, 4WD and toddler; the summary.
+A large part of those kilometres was a 3 month trip through the Kimberley and Northern Territory, which you can read about here – 3 months with a camper trailer, 4WD and toddler; the summary.

-Around town, it usually achieves 10L/100km with a large chunk of weight still on board.
+Around town, it usually achieves 10L/100km with a large chunk of weight still on board, and 13 – 14L/100km towing our 2.3 tonne camper trailer, and clocking in at around 5.3 – 5.5 tonnes total.
+Not bad at all.

 We will be doing a lap of Australia in the next few years, and the 80 just wasn’t going to cut the mustard.
 The Dmax will do it with ease though.